-Rest assured that Wheeling Jesuit University’s liberal-arts core and integrative disciplinary programs offer all students abundant opportunities for what Lonergan calls “insight.”
-What distinguishes the WJU Honors Program is how it rewards WJU’s students with a record of exceptional academic achievement and an appetite for intellectual experience: all our Honors Program courses are for credit, but ungraded.
-The reward, quite literally, is the experience itself – an expanded and enriched intellectual engagement with one another and the world.
-In defiance of our increasingly grade-conscious culture, we offer students an oasis to take chances: to form questions and seek answers.
+All our Honors Program seminars are for credit, but ungraded.
+Unlike other courses, the honors seminars are not taught from a single academic perspective but from perspectives across the academic spectrum.
+The reward, quite literally, is the experience itself: an expanded and enriched intellectual engagement with one another and the world.
+In defiance of our increasingly grade-conscious culture, we offer students an oasis to take chances: to form questions and seek answers

 I invite you to read more about our History and Design and the various components of the Honors Program elsewhere on this website.
 In the briefest, practical terms, the Wheeling Jesuit University Honors Program has three functions: